Bundibugyo District: Location

-Bundibugyo District is bordered by Ntoroko District to the northeast, Kabarole District to the east, Bunyangabu District to the southeast, Kasese District to the south and the D.R.C to the west and north.
+Bundibugyo District is bordered by Karugutu, Uganda to the north, Ntoroko District to the northeast, Kabarole District to the east, Bunyangabu District to the southeast, Kasese District to the south and the DRC to the west and north.
 The district headquarters at Bundibugyo are located approximately 83.6 km, by road, west of Fort Portal city the capital of Rwenzori Sub-region.
-This is about 72 km, north of Kasese town but no motorable roads link Kasese and Bundibugyo districts because of the over 4 km high Rwenzori Mountains.
-Travellers between the two districts must go around the mountains via Bunyangabu, Kabarole, and Ntoroko districts, an approximate diastance of 155 km.
-Or via the D.R.C if they don't fly or walk over the Mountains.
+This is about 72 km, north of Kasese town but no motorable roads link Kasese and Bundibugyo districts because of the Rwenzori Mountains.
+Travellers between the two districts must go around the mountains via Bunyangabu, Kabarole, and Ntoroko districts, an approximate distance of 155 km, or via the DRC if they don't fly or walk over the Mountains.

 Overview

 In the late 1990s, tens of thousands of civilians were displaced by the insurgency of the Allied Democratic Forces (ADF) who were operating in the district.
-In one such raid on 7 April 1999, rebels killed 11 civilians and looted property during an attack in the district.
-In a separate attack in the same month, the member of parliament for Bunyangabu county was shot and wounded in an attack in neighboring Kabarole District by ADF insurgents.
+In one raid on 7 April 1999, rebels killed 11 civilians and looted property during an attack in the district.
+In a separate attack in the same month, the member of parliament for Buyangabo county was shot and wounded in an attack in neighboring Kabarole District by ADF insurgents.